 However, along with benefits come strings attached.
 These include:

-High cost of transaction in terms of interest rates, fees and charges
+- High cost of the transaction in terms of interest rates, fees, and charges

 Insights from the research begin to answer compelling questions that digital finance service providers so often grapple with, particularly for providers in the launch phase (which is largely the case in Indonesia).

-How to seamlessly digitise these cash streams without radically changing the financial behaviour of the customers?
+- How to seamlessly digitize these cash streams without radically changing the financial behavior of the customers?

 By doing a deep dive into the communities and understanding their financial activities and needs, we have helped some of our partners in Indonesia come up with relevant DFS products/concepts.
 Pilots are underway with leading telcos, banks and agent networks, and seem promising.
 Watch this space for further updates.

-1]Research studies were conducted for individual clients and therefore not available in public domain.
+1]Research studies were conducted for individual clients and therefore not available in the public domain.